Project Leads: Rachelle Niemela, Mary Morrier, Elyse Greenslade

 Programming:

-• We worked with 260+ primary school children at 3 local schools for the Cultivate Your Neighbourhood program (St. Dominique, Jean-Ethier-Blais, Holy Trinity; and students from Sudbury Secondary School planted a bed.
+• We worked with 200+ primary school children at 2 local schools for the Cultivate Your Neighbourhood program - Jean-Ethier-Blais and Holy Trinity; 15 students from Sudbury Secondary School also planted a bed.